Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Framework

-For each concept theme, all neurons on SAE could be represented by first a distribution frequency function and second a cumulative distribution frequency function denoted as:
+For each concept theme, all latents on SAE could be represented by first a distribution frequency function and second a cumulative distribution frequency (CDF) function denoted as:

-We describe the interpretability of an SAE from the following aspects. \begin{itemize} \item \(L_{0, t}\) discovers absolute number of distinguishable neurons in a specific safety domain.
-The value varies by threshold, which can differ across domains; for this analysis, a threshold of 0.25 is employed, as it has been empirically observed to enable distinguishability between all SAEs compared.
+We describe the interpretability of an SAE from the following aspects (see Appendix \ref{apd:b} for details). \begin{itemize} \item \(L_{0, t}\) discovers the absolute number of distinguishable latent features in a specific domain.
+The value varies by the chosen threshold \(t\), which can be flexibly adjusted based on the research context and target domain.

-\item \(I_{CDF}\) represents the expected delta frequencies of all neurons in the set, reflecting the overall distinguishability of the entire SAE in relation to a specific thematic concept; it allows for intuitive comparison by visualizing the area under the curve in the CDF plot.
+\item \(I_{CDF}\) represents the expected delta frequencies of all features in the set, reflecting the overall distinguishability of the entire SAE in relation to a specific thematic concept; it allows for intuitive comparison by visualizing the area under the curve in the CDF plot.

 \end{itemize}